Ben Brading 5 min read

 Streamlined Energy and Carbon Reporting

-Large British organisations are required to report their energy usage and associated emissions in their public annual reports.
+Large British organisations are required to report their energy usage and associated emissions in their annual reports.

 Multi-site energy metering systems enable organisations to produce auditable calculations of these consumption figures.